-(h) videos and images of you obtained through CCTV cameras in operation on our trains and at stations from which we operate.
+(h) videos and images of you obtained through CCTV cameras in operation on our trains and at stations from which we operate; and

-When we use the term "sensitive personal data" or "special category data", we simply mean certain categories of personal data which are, by their nature, more sensitive and therefore require a greater level of protection under data protection law.
-These categories include health data, and data about an individual's ethnic origin.
+When we use the term “special category data”, we simply mean certain categories of personal data, which are, by their nature, more sensitive and therefore require a greater level of protection under data protection law.
+These categories include health data, and data about an individual’s ethnic origin.

 You may opt to give us certain personal data relating to your medical conditions and any disabilities if you request accessibility assistance when, for example, getting on and off a train.
 If you book assistance in advance, we will need to share this information to our station and train staff so that they know the help you need, the services you are travelling on and any connections you may need to make.